crts314/EJNotes/chapter2.md

 The `else` block is optional

-`while` blocks are used to define loops like this:
+The `while` blocks are used to define loops like this:

 ```javascript
 while (condition) {